Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

 ## Unusual traits of Vlpt

 - A marker is a character or word at the beginning of a line and indicates how the line is compiled.
+- Vlpt text can be indented with horizontal tab characters before the marker.
-- The editor is not meant to indent text.
+    But Vlpt text is not meant indented.
 Instead section numbers ( e.g. 16.1.2.3 ) and other graphical indicators are used to indicate the current location in the document.
 - The programmer can write a marker and some tool might replace the marker with another marker that is less confusing for AI.
+- There is a Vlpt normalizer that rewrites Vlpt text.
+    - Humans can read and write Vlpt text with syntactic sugar.
+    - Vlpt with syntactic sugar is not valid until maybe later version of Vlpt.
+    - AI should read and write Vlpt text without syntactic sugar.